 The e-mail lists maintained by the Secretariat shall be the official CCSDS e-mail lists and shall be used for all official CCSDS correspondence distributed via e-mail to CCSDS organizational units.
 The Secretariat monitors, filters, and virus-scans all e-mail sent to CCSDS e-mail lists to remove SPAM and messages that contain viruses.

 5.1.5.5 Meeting Schedules and Registration Tools

-The Secretariat shall maintain a calendar of CCSDS meetings and provide tools for scheduling and online meeting registration.
+The Secretariat shall maintain a calendar of CCSDS meetings and provide tools for scheduling and online meeting registration for WGs, CESG, and CMC.